 1. See Authentic Local Life at Les Village

 Explore the secluded coastal village of Les in the north of the island to get a feel for authentic Balinese daily life.
-With its black stone beach, fishing and salt farming, you can enjoy the peace and quiet of the tiny village away from the main tourist areas.
+With its black stone beach, fishing, and salt farming, you can enjoy the peace of the tiny village away from the main tourist areas.

-Mix and mingle with the locals and take in the slow-paced life that comes with living in such a beautiful location.
-Go snorkeling to explore the colorful fish and rich sea life or take part in various coral reef preservation projects in the village.
+Mix and mingle with the locals and take in the slow-paced life of living in such a beautiful location.
+Go snorkeling to explore the colorful fish and rich sea life, or take part in various coral reef preservation projects in the village.

 2. Be Amazed by the Beauty of Yeh Mampeh

 A waterfall that was given as a gift from the Gods?
-Sounds like something from a fairy-tale!
-This 30-metre tall waterfall is believed to be a gift to the people of Les village from the Goddess of Batur Lake.
+Sounds like something from a fairy tale!
+This 30-meter tall waterfall is believed to be a gift to the people of Les village from the Goddess of Batur Lake.

 3. Trek Through the Sacred Sukawati Canyon, Beji Guwang

 The sheer magnificence of Beji Guwang cannot be fully explained – and any explanation will surely do it no justice.
-This masterpiece of a canyon in a feast for the eyes and rivals any other natural wonder on this list (or beyond!).
+This hidden canyon is a masterpiece for the eyes and rivals any other natural wonder on this list (or beyond!).

 4. Marvel at the Untouched Wonder of Bhuana Sari Waterfall

 Watch as the water bursts from the rocks and gushes down the cliffs into the tiny creek below.
-Marvel at its beauty and feel the power of nature as you take a dip in the shallow pools around the falls.
+Marvel at its beauty and feel nature’s power as you dip in the shallow pools around the falls.